Juniper/contrail/doc/rest_api.md

+# REST API

-# Introduction
+## Introduction

-API Server provides REST API endpints.
+API Server provides REST API endpoints.
 For each resource type, the following APIs are available:

 - Create a resource